-Now there’s a question.
+Now there’s a question (which I also answer here).
 Writer Orson Scott Card has a simple rule: if it’s set in a city or has rivets, it’s science fiction; if it’s set in a forest it’s a fantasy.
 Not a bad stab at a definition, but with many hundreds / thousands of stories, Doctor Who is more complex than that.

 I’m old school.
 I remember once reading a description my memory attributes to Arthur C Clarke: science fiction can take on idea and twist it to make the story, but no more.
 In the 50s / 60s / even 70s that meant warp drive or time travel or supercomputers or intelligent robots.
 Doctor Who has everything, including such fantasy staples as:

 - Translation circuits (something Star Trek ignored and The Hitchhiker’s Guide had it’s own take on)

 - Magic Wands (OK the Sonic isn’t technically a magic wand, but see my thoughts on Battlefield / Rings of Akhaten)

 - Other psychic powers.